 In thinking about all of these, we have to remember that slippage - regardless of the source - will frequently develop into very similar symptoms.
 Of course, the severity of the symptoms will depend on the severity of the slippage.
-So what we have to do is look at the slippage and grade it.
-The way we look at the slippage is we get x-rays.
+So what we have to do is we have to look at the slippage and grade it.
+The way we look at that slippage is we get x-rays.
 Those are the easiest and best way to look at spondylolisthesis.
 Spondylolisthesis is looked at by looking at both the lateral (or view from the side), anterior (looking directly on), and oblique views.
 The oblique views, specifically, are used to look at these structures - the pars interarticularis - to see if there is an actual dissociation or lysis of that structure.
-Also, when looking at the lateral views, we are looking at how much slippage there is of one vertebra on another.
+Also, when looking at the lateral views, we’re looking at how much slippage there is of one vertebra on another.
 We grade it by percentage of the slip and there are four grades.
-Each one is essentially 25% of the slip, so this would be grade one (just 25%), 25-50% would be grade two, and so on and so forth all the way to the condition called spondyloptosis, where one vertebra slips completely off another.
+Each one is essentially 25% of the slip, so this would be grade one (just 25%), 25-50% would be grade two, and so on and so forth all the way to the condition called spondyloptosis, where one vertebra completely slips off another.

 In looking at spondylolisthesis, as you would imagine, something allows that slippage to happen, so we must think about instability.
-It doesn't present a problem, necessarily, at the beginning, meaning grade one is unlikely to be unstable.
+That doesn't present a problem, necessarily, at the beginning, meaning grade one is unlikely to be unstable.
 But anything beyond that, especially with variable symptoms based on position of the body or exertion, can become unstable.
 The way we evaluate for instability is by using what's called "flexion-extension films" and those are x-rays that look from the side.
-What happens is that the patient flexes forward first and the snapshot is taken and then flexes backwards.
-That way we can actually see if there is a change in the position of that vertebra on top of another and we can measure what translation of one vertebra on another is.
+And what happens is that the patient flexes forward first and the snapshot is taken and then flexes backwards.
+That way we can actually see if there is a change in the position of that vertebra on top of another and we can measure what that translation of one vertebra on another is.
 We have set thresholds to allow some motion before we consider it unstable.